domimaller/bitrise-homework/README.md

 ### Explanation of Key Points:

-**Service Communication:** Services communicate using their service names (e.g., the API server connects to the database using DB_HOST=db).
+**Service Communication:** Services communicate using their service names (e.g. the API server connects to the database using DB_HOST=db).

 **Healthchecks:** Each service defines a healthcheck to ensure dependencies are ready before starting.